nikitautiu/learnhtml/notes/Semantic-Data-From-Websites-Using-Deep-Learning.md

 For the the first set of features, we will be trying to classify both on the HLD(hand labeled data) and on some syntheticly generated labels.

 * 1A.
 Classifying using only DOM  fetures on HDL
 * 1B.
-Classifying on randomly generated XPath labels(generating labels for tags extracted with the same random Xpath) to see how does the ML model compare.
+Classifying on randomly generated XPath labels(generating labels for tags extracted with the same random Xpath) to see how does the ML model compare.(**note** this is not useful for semantic segmentation, jsut to see the overall capablities of the model)
 * 2. Classifying HDL based on visual features.

-We will be splitting the data into 3:
+#### Experimental design
+As for how we will be doing dataset splitting for experiments, we will be iterating on the the 3 datasets proposed in [5-data-preparation](5-data-preparation.ipynb) and on the datasets proposed by [Burget et al.](../notes/papers/burget.md).
+We we also justify this decision through a mathematical assumption.

+We assume that webpages within a site are implementaed based on several types of templates which are resused within it.
+Every tag on a page's extracted features can be considered a random variable $T_{s,t}$ distributed according to site $s$'s template $t$'s distribution.
+For a machine learning, or any kind of statistical estimator to perform well the samples must accurately portray the distribution.
+These distributions are purely hypothetical, so we do not know how much they diverge between templates of the same site or between those of different sites.

+To test this, we will split the date as mentioned before:
-* D1. data on pages containing the labels
+1. data on pages containing the labels - $\{ T_{s,t} \mid \text{pages t contain label l} \} \text{where l and s fixed}$
-* D2. data on pages of the same website
+2. data on pages of the same website - $\{ T_{s,t} \} \text{where l and s fixed}$
-* D3. data on all the websites
+3. data on all the websites -  $\{ T_{s,t} \} \text{where l fixed}$

+This means $ 1 \subset 2 \subset 3 $

+For these datsets, we will have 5 experiments.
+To check the divergence between the distributions and the model's generalization capability, we will have two types of test scenarios:
+1. Training done on dataset $i$ and test still on $i$
+2. Training done on $i$ and test on $i+1$

+All but the last dataset will have the second variation of testing, as tere is no more data to test on for it.
+The motivation of the second experiment is to see the potential of  actually **reducing the size of the training dataset**(maybe even for potential future work using online learning).

 ### Results
 * R1.
 1A vs 1Brand vs 2